Chiral Bell-state transfer via dissipative Liouvillian dynamics

-We now extend our predictions to the case where transport is not necessarily unidirectional.
-This corresponds to a situation where perfect control of gain or loss cannot be implemented, for example, due to experimental constraints.
-We let $\beta_2\to\infty$ (i.e., zero temperature), implying perfect loss at qubit 2, and calculate the final fidelity as a function of $\beta_1$ ($\beta_1<0$ implying population inversion).
+We now extend our predictions to the case where transport is not unidirectional, i.e., without perfect control of dissipation.
+We let $\beta_2\to\infty$, implying perfect loss at qubit 2, and calculate the final fidelity as a function of $\beta_1$ ($\beta_1<0$ implying population inversion).
 The absence of complete population inversion induces a decrease in the fidelity as shown in Fig.~\ref{fig:temp} (a).
 Optimal fidelity is achieved for perfect population inversion, $\beta_1 \to -\infty$, independently of $q$.
-Moreover, for thermal environments ($\beta_1>0$) which satisfy local detailed balance, there is a drastic reduction in fidelity, the maximum is achieved for low $\beta_1$, ideally $\beta_1 \to 0$ corresponding to $n_1 = 1/2$.
-Our analysis demonstrates that high fidelity of state transfer requires $n_1>1/2$, which is the case of population inversion.
+Moreover, for thermal environments ($\beta_1>0$), there is a drastic reduction in fidelity, the maximum is achieved for low $\beta_1$ ($\beta_1 \to 0$ or $n_1 \to 1/2$).
+Our analysis demonstrates that high transfer fidelity requires $n_1>1/2$, which corresponds to population inversion.
 It can further be verified that simultaneously, a low temperature for reservoir 2 is required for a high fidelity.
 Finally, let us comment on the role of EPs in our predictions.
-It has recently been observed in some semiclassical settings that encircling EPs is not necessary for chiral state transfer \cite{Hassan2017,Nasari2022}.
-We find that encircling EPs in our two-qubit system is not necessary to achieve chiral Bell-state transfer.
+It has recently been observed in some semiclassical settings that encircling EPs is not necessary for CST \cite{Hassan2017,Nasari2022}.
+We find that encircling EPs in our setup is not necessary to achieve chiral Bell-state transfer.
 We illustrate this in Fig.~\ref{fig:temp} (b) for different values of $q$, by varying the radius $\Delta \gamma$ of the trajectory along $\gamma$ (see Eq. \eqref{eq:traj}).
-The left side of each dashed line corresponds to the fidelity $\mathcal{F}_{\ket{\Psi^-}}(T)$ for trajectories \textit{not} encircling the corresponding EP, while the right side corresponds to trajectories encircling the EP.
-The plot demonstrates that chiral state transfer is possible for a large range of $\Delta\gamma$, which makes this effect experimentally robust.
-Interestingly, we find that the maximum fidelity is obtained for trajectories \textit{not} encircling the EPs.
+The left side of each dashed line corresponds to trajectories not encircling the corresponding EP, while the right side corresponds to encircling trajectories.
+The plot showcases the robustness of CST to changes in $\Delta\gamma$.
+Interestingly, we find that the maximum fidelity is obtained for trajectories not encircling the EPs.
 Whether there is a fundamental principle underlying this observation is an interesting question beyond the scope of this work.